 Step Three: Cut Shelving Material

-Once he had the plywood cut, he screwed them to the shelf frame, and we were left with this, our shelf…
+Once he had the OSB cut, he screwed them to the shelf frame, and we were left with this, our shelf…

 Step Four: Assemble Shelves

 When he had all of the shelves put together, we began building the shelving unit in our basement.
 We started with the small shelf first, adding the top and bottom shelf.
 We used two 2″ x 4″ boards, cut to length, as the actual “frame”.